mhaarseth/project-exam-1/README.md

 ## Description

 This was our final exam during our first semester, and is, I think, a good representation of me as a front end developer.
-The design is simple, consisting of bold colors and text.
+The design is simple, consisting of bold colors and text. intuitive navigation and no superfluos design elements.

 ## Built With